dmbarbour/wikilon/docs/Runtime.md

 Linking array-like buffers is an interesting alternative, especially if I can develop an efficient representation.
 They're inefficient for small blocks of just a few elements.
 But perhaps that's an acceptable tradeoff.

 I can doubly-link the buffers to support the evaluation focus without a separate 'zipper' concept.
 The overhead for this is amortized by the buffer size.
-Buffers may have free space that we can write easily.
-It seems feasible to logically inline one buffer into another without moving too much memory around.
+Buffers may have free space that we can write easily - we might have a value for 'unused slot' (like SP but without the space?)

 An important design consideration for linked buffers is that we cannot encode buffer headers within the data without losing the ability to inline one buffer into another, unless we use a 'logical inline' reference which adds complexity I'd prefer to avoid.